Nickname(s): The Silver State

-Nevada is the driest state with an average rainfall of 7 inches.
+Nevada is the driest state, with an average rainfall of 7 inches.

 Nevada produces more gold than silver and has the largest deposits of lithium.
-It is planning to also process vanadium, a critical mineral for the US Defense.
+It is also planning to process vanadium, a critical mineral for the US Defense.

 Las Vegas has more hotel rooms than any other place on earth.